-Council has successfully sourced grant funding for the renewal of Cadgee bridge bridge will be replaced and Tyrone bridge will be rebuilt over two years.
+Council has successfully sourced grant funding for the renewal of Cadgee bridge which washed away in a flood event last year.
+Runnyford bridge will be replaced and Tyrone bridge will be rebuilt over two years.

 Surf Beach landfill \$5.5 million